 The cost of oral surgery is extremely variable depending on the procedure the patient is having done, whether or not anesthesia will be required, and how complex the patient’s problem is.
 Most oral surgeries may be covered by dental or health insurance if they are deemed medically necessary.
 Our team will work with you to make sure you are receiving the most from your insurance and can help make oral surgery procedures more affordable than other dental procedures.

-Schedule an Appointment With Mobile’s Premier Oral Surgeons
+Schedule an Appointment with one of Bay Area Oral Surgery’s Surgeons

 Our Oral and Maxillofacial surgeons have the experience, qualifications, and expertise necessary to deliver successful results.